kipngenohaaron/Project1/README.md

 ## Project Description

-#### This project allows you to see the lists of animals and make a vote

-##### The Animal Voting App is a web application that allows users to view a list of animals and vote for their favorite animals.
-It fetches data from a local server running JSON DB server and provides a user-friendly interface for interacting with the animal data.
+##### The Search App is a web application that allows users to view and search list items

 ## Table of Contents